erossini/agile/agile/user-story-example.md

 > As a [**customer**], I want [**shopping cart feature**] so that [**I can easily purchase items online**].

 So, the end user over here is the customer.
 This story is being written from the perspective of an end user to the role as customer.
 So, in the **action**, the intent is clearly defined, which is a shopping cart feature and it is implementation free.
 That means, it doesn't define any technical part.
 It just defines the intent and what actually the user is trying to achieve.
-Coming to the **benefit**, it defines the bigger picture nd the overall benefit the user is trying to achieve, which is through this shopping cart feature, they can easily purchase items online.
+Coming to the **benefit**, it defines the bigger picture and the overall benefit the user is trying to achieve, which is through this shopping cart feature, they can easily purchase items online.

 > As a [**manager**], I want to [**generate a report**] so that [**I can understand which departments need more resources**].
 >